 Doors and drawers slam loudly when wood smacks against wood.
 That’s why most have “bumpers” near the interior corners to cushion the impact and reduce the noise.
 But the bumpers sometimes fall off (or kids pick them off).
 Get new ones at home centers.
 Peel off the backing and stick the bumpers in place.
 They’re available clear or with felt, and in different thicknesses.
 Use bumpers the same thickness as those on adjacent doors.

 Fill In Stripped Screw Holes

-When the screws in your hinges or drawer slides turn but don't tighten, the screw hole is stripped.
+When the screws in your hinges or drawer slides turn but don’t tighten, the screw hole is stripped.
 That can prevent doors and drawers from closing properly.
-Fix the problem with glue and toothpicks.
+Fix the stripped screws with glue and toothpicks.
 Start by removing the hardware.
 Then apply a drop of wood glue to the ends of toothpicks and cram as many as will fit into the hole (maybe only two or three).
 Wipe away any glue that drips out.
 Let the glue dry, then use a utility knife to cut the toothpicks flush with the cabinet or drawer.
 Reinstall the hardware, driving the screw through the filled hole.

 Beef Up Wimpy Drawer Bottoms

 The thin plywood used for drawer bottoms sometimes gets wavy.
 Stiffen up the bottoms with 1/4-in. or 3/8-in. plywood.
 Cut the plywood to fit over the drawer bottom, leaving about a 1/4-in. gap on each side.
 Apply wood glue on the drawer bottom and set the plywood over it.
 Set a gallon or two of paint over the plywood to hold it in place until the glue dries.

 Glue Loose Knobs